Understanding and Managing Prolapse After Birth

 When used in tandem these two measurements give a prognosis for return to fitness, work, activities and possibly the need for a pessary.

-At Optimize Pelvic Health our Doctors are trained to perform these measurements, and utilize their results to guide treatments and provide a prognosis.
+At Optimize Pelvic Health, our Doctors are trained to perform these measurements, and utilize their results to guide treatments and provide a prognosis.
 For more information about our services at Optimize Pelvic Health and how we can help you with Postpartum Pelvic Organ Prolapse click here

 • We assess and provide hands on strategies to balance the stress nervous system.